2022–23 South Challenge Cup

-The 2022–23 SFA South Region Challenge Cup is the 16th edition of the annual knockout cup competition for senior non-league clubs in the central and southern regions of Scotland.
+The 2022–23 SFA South Region Challenge Cup was the 16th edition of the annual knockout cup competition for senior non-league clubs in the central and southern regions of Scotland.
 The tournament entry increased from 161 to a record 163 teams thanks to additional clubs joining the West of Scotland Football League.

-The competition is named the Traderadiators.com South Challenge Cup for sponsorship reasons.
+The defending champions were Auchinleck Talbot of the West of Scotland League, who beat Lowland League champions Bonnyrigg Rose Athletic 3–1 in the final on 22 May 2022.
+However they went out of the competition at the quarter-final stage, losing 2–1 to Caledonian Braves.

-The defending champions are Auchinleck Talbot of the West of Scotland League, who beat Lowland League champions Bonnyrigg Rose Athletic 3–1 in the final on 22 May 2022.
+The Spartans lifted the trophy for a record fourth time, completing a league and cup double after also winning the Lowland League.
+They beat Drumchapel United 2–1 in the final.

 Format

 The South Challenge Cup features 163 senior non-league clubs from the Lowland Football League (16), East of Scotland Football League (59), South of Scotland Football League (10), and West of Scotland Football League (79).
 The reserve teams of Stirling University, Caledonian Braves, and Stranraer, as well as Celtic B, Heart of Midlothian B, and Rangers B, do not take part.
 Newburgh were debarred due to a breach of rules.

 The first and second rounds were regionalised, with north-east, south-east, south-west, and north-west sections each containing 40 or 41 clubs.

 The draws are unseeded, with matches proceeding to extra time and penalties if they were tied after 90 minutes.